pineappledr/vigil-addons/DEVELOPER_GUIDE.md

 | `option_label`   | with `options_from`      | JSON key → option label (default `label`) |
 | `option_detail`  | with `options_from`      | JSON key → " — detail" suffix |

+**Select value types.** `<select>.value` is always a string in the DOM, but smart-table preserves the JSON type you declared.
+An option written as `{ "value": 12, "label": "12 (4K)" }` is submitted as the number `12`; `{ "value": true, "label": "On" }` is submitted as boolean `true`.
+Strings pass through unchanged.
+The same coercion applies to `options_from` responses — if the fetched JSON value is a number or boolean, the submitted body preserves it.
+Without this, Go handlers typed `int` / `bool` would reject string input with `400 Bad Request` (`json: cannot unmarshal string into Go struct field …`).

 ### Column formatters

 | `format`          | Input                        | Rendered as |